Merkoba/Hue/README.md

 >The default radio url used for new rooms or when "/radio default" is issued.

 "default_radio_title"
 >The title for the default radio.
 This is what is shown in "Now Playing" on top.
-If radio source is of type "radio", the title will dynamically change to current playing song if the icecast radio source is configured correctly.
+If radio source is of type "radio", the title will dynamically change to current playing song if the Icecast radio source is configured correctly.

 "default_radio_type"
 >The type of the default_radio_source, either "radio" or "youtube".